Code-Institute-Submissions/houseplant-heroes/README.md

 - The white text used on the the hero image includes a text shadow to ensure readability.

-#### Imagery
+### Imagery

-Hero Image
+**Hero Image**
 ![Hero Image](./static/images/hero-img.png)

 - The hero image is used on each page of the site to create consistency and promote lasting brand image.
+- The image was chosen as it emphsizes the natural aesthetic of house plants.
+It also isn't overly busy so as to obtrude upon the overlayed content.
-A liner gradient of (rgba(0, 0, 0, 0.4), rgba(0, 0, 0, 0.4)), is used to ensure content is visable on top.
+- A liner gradient of (rgba(0, 0, 0, 0.4), rgba(0, 0, 0, 0.4)), is used to ensure content is visable on top.
 - The hero image is resized on each page depending on the size of hero image content but is always recognisable as the same image.

-Carousel
+- This image is coded as a background-image in css and set to background-size: cover; this making the image responsive.

+**Carousel**
 ![Carousel](./static/images/readme_images/carousel.png)

 - A [Slick](https://kenwheeler.github.io/slick/) Carousel is used to display the most recently added posts on the homepage.
 - The carousel image links to the plant post for easy navigation for users
 - The carousel images also state who the plant was posted by.
 The username was included to encourage users to post their own plants to be displayed on the front page.

-#### Icons
+### Icons

 Icons are used throughout the site to provide the user with visual cues and create a more interesting aesthetic.